PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 ## Differences

 ### Bukkit Serialization System
-Paper plugins do not support the serialization system (``org.bukkit.configuration.serialization``) that bukkit uses.
+Paper plugins do not support the serialization system (``org.bukkit.configuration.serialization``) that Bukkit uses.
 Your classes will not be able to be serialized, vise versa.
-It is highly recommended to not use this system with Paper Plugins.
+It is highly recommended to not use this system with Paper plugins.

 ### Classloading Isolation
 Paper plugins have isolated classloaders, meaning that relocating dependencies will not be necessary.
-Paper plugin are not able to access each other unless given explicit access by depending on another plugin, etc. This prevents plugins from accidentally accessing your dependencies, and in general helps ensure that plugins are only able to access your plugin if they explicitly say that they're depending on it.
+Paper plugins are not able to access each other unless given explicit access by depending on another plugin, etc. This prevents plugins from accidentally accessing your dependencies, and in general helps ensure that plugins are only able to access your plugin if they explicitly say that they're depending on it.